audreyfeldroy/favicon-cheat-sheet/README.rst

 get your favicon to refresh, during development:

 * Clear the browser cache (Ctrl+F5 or Ctrl+Shift+R).
+* Go to the favicon file in your browser - ie http://www.example.com/favicon.ico - and hard refresh (Control + Shift + R or Control + F5)
 * Also close and reopen browser if IE.
 * If still stuck, try opening new tab.
 Or see http://stackoverflow.com/questions/2208933/how-do-i-force-a-favicon-refresh
 * Temporarily add explicit HTML markup and append a query string.
 Remove